Everything you need to know about obtaining a beer and wine license in Columbus, Ohio — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Ohio Secretary of State at ohiosos.gov.

 File your beer and wine license application with the Columbus city clerk or licensing department.
-Many Ohio municipalities now accept online applications.
+Many Ohio municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$2800 (typical range for Columbus).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Columbus.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Beer and Wine License holders in Ohio are required to carry proper business insurance.
 Compare quotes from top providers.